- Why Colby?

 *A few days before the colloquium there will be a pre-lecture discussion of the paper with everyone enrolled in PL 201-202.
 The host faculty will let you know the time(s) of the pre-colloquium discussion of the paper.

 * To prepare for the discussion session, read the paper and write down the question that you would like to pose to the colloquium presenter.
 Submit your question to the host faculty as directed.
 In addition to your question, include a brief explanation of your question - What part of the paper sparked this question?
 Why is it important to the author's philosophical project that s/he be able to answer that question?
-Check for grammar and spelling, because these questions are going to be emailed to the colloquium speaker!

 * Attend the lecture AND discussion after the lecture.
 (You will not receive credit for attending the lecture if you leave early.
 So plan on a one and one-half hour time slot for the colloquium).